The Highway 599 Wilderness Corridor

 • Construction of the entire north/south roadway was finished in mid-1966.

-• The highest temperature ever recorded in Pickle Lake was 40.0 °C (104 °F) on 19 June 1933.
-The coldest temperature ever recorded was −51.1 °C (−60 °F) on 8 February 1934.
+• The highest temperature recorded in Pickle Lake was 40.0 °C (104 °F) on 19 June 1933, and the coldest was −51.1 °C (−60 °F) on 8 February 1934.

-• The Miskeegogaman First Nation (63A & 63B) is the most populous community along the route with approximately 900 residents.
+• The Miskeegogaman First Nation (63A & 63B) is the most populous community along the route, with approximately 900 residents.

 • The Township of Pickle Lake, at the road's terminus, has a population of about 425.